taoz0721/w4156pj-testCI/README.md

 Build:

 	a. clone the repo to the local machine.
-	b. have a JAVA IDE, we use Eclipse so we will use it as the example IDE in this documentation.
+	b. have a JAVA IDE, we use IntelliJ so we will use it as the example IDE in this documentation.
-	c. have Java and maven installed on the computer, have lombok installed in the eclipse
+	c. have Java and maven installed on the computer, have lombok installed in the IntelliJ
-	d. have jdk, maven configured in the eclipse
+	d. have jdk, maven configured in IntelliJ
 	e.
-File --> import --> Existing Maven Project --> choose the folder service-auth(or service-operation) --> finish
+File --> import --> Existing Maven Project --> choose the downloaded file from the corresponding directory --> finish
 	f. wait for the maven to auto-download all required dependencies jar
 	g.
-Project --> clean to clean the project first
-	h. right-click on the project folder --> maven --> Update Project to update and build the project
+Build Project --> click the top "Build" icon to build the entire project

 Run:

   	Run the project locally:
 		a. build the project first described above
-		b. run src/main/java/ServiceAuthApplication.java(or src/main/java/ServiceOperationApplication.java for service-operation) as java Application (right-click on the file --> run as.. --> Java Application)
+		b. from the dropdown menu on the right of "build" icon, select "W4156nosecurityApplication" and click the "run" next to the menu

+	!NEED UPDATE!
 Run the project on the VM(deployment):
 		a. right-click on the project folder --> run as --> maven clean
 		b. right-click on the project folder --> run as --> maven install
 		c. upload the service-auth-0.0.1-SNAPSHOT.jar(or service-operation-0.0.1-SNAPSHOT.jar) file in the src/target/ to the VM